When you purchase, we donate 50% of our earnings to our Featured Cause above.

 (2) 100% refund for a cancelled event does not include shipping.

 The Florida Panthers are a professional ice hockey team based in the Miami metropolitan area.
 They compete in the National Hockey League (NHL) as a memberThe Florida Panthers are a professional ice hockey team based in the Miami metropolitan area.
-They compete in the National Hockey League (NHL) as a member of the Atlantic Division of the Eastern Conference.
-The team initially played their home games at Miami Arena, before moving to the BB&T Center in 1998.
+They compete in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference, and initially played their home games at Miami Arena before moving to the FLA Live Arena in 1998.
 Located in Sunrise, Florida, the Panthers are the southernmost team in the NHL.
-The team's local broadcasting rights have been held by Fox Sports Florida (formerly SportsChannel Florida) since 1996.
-The Panthers began playing in the 1993–94 NHL season.
-The team has made one appearance in the Stanley Cup Finals, in 1996, the only season in which the Panthers have ever won a playoff series, eventually losing the Finals to the Colorado Avalanche.
-Since then, the Panthers have only qualified for the Stanley Cup playoffs four times, never advancing past the first round, since 1996.
-The club is affiliated with one minor league team, the Springfield Thunderbirds of the American Hockey League.
+The team's local broadcasting rights have been held by Bally Sports Florida (formerly SportsChannel and Fox Sports Florida) since 1996.
+The Panthers are primarily affiliated with two minor league teams: the Charlotte Checkers of the American Hockey League (AHL) and the Greenville Swamp Rabbits of the ECHL.
+The Panthers began playing in the 1993–94 NHL season, where they set the record for the most successful expansion team until the Vegas Golden Knights in 2017–18.
+The team has made one appearance in the Stanley Cup Finals in 1996, eventually losing the Finals to the Colorado Avalanche.
+Since then, the Panthers have struggled to find sustained success, having only qualified for the Stanley Cup playoffs six times since 1996, and not winning a playoff series since.

 The St. Louis Blues are a professional ice hockey team based in St. Louis.
-They compete in the National Hockey League (NHL) as a member of the CentralThe St. Louis Blues are a professional ice hockey team based in St. Louis.
-They compete in the National Hockey League (NHL) as a member of the Central Division of the Western Conference.
+The Blues compete in the National Hockey League (NHL) as a member of the CentralThe St. Louis Blues are a professional ice hockey team based in St. Louis.
+The Blues compete in the National Hockey League (NHL) as a member of the Central Division in the Western Conference.
 The franchise was founded in 1967 as one of the six teams from the 1967 NHL expansion and is named after the W. C. Handy song "Saint Louis Blues".
-The Blues play their home games at the 19,150-seat Enterprise Center in downtown St. Louis, which has been their arena since moving from St. Louis Arena in 1994.The Blues qualified for the playoffs in all but nine of their 52 seasons, appeared in the Stanley Cup Finals four times, and won the Stanley Cup in 2019.
-Their 42 playoff appearances are the most for any NHL team outside of the Original Six, although the franchise struggled in the postseason throughout much of their history.
-While they made the Stanley Cup Finals in each of their first three seasons, they were swept each time.
+They play their home games at the 19,150-seat Enterprise Center in downtown St. Louis, which has been their arena since moving from St. Louis Arena in 1994.The Blues won the Stanley Cup in 2019 and have the most Stanley Cup playoff appearances outside of the Original Six.
+Although perennial postseason contenders for most of their history, the franchise frequently struggled in the playoffs, including consecutive Stanley Cup Finals defeats at the end of their first three seasons.
 With the Blues' victory in their fourth Stanley Cup Finals, 49 years after their last appearance and in their 52nd year of existence, they became the final active team from the 1967 expansion to win their first Stanley Cup.
-The Blues have a rivalry with the Chicago Blackhawks, with both teams having played in the same division since 1970.
-The San Antonio Rampage of the American Hockey League (AHL) and the Tulsa Oilers of the ECHL are the two minor league affiliates of the Blues.
+The Blues have a rivalry with the Chicago Blackhawks, with whom they have shared a division since 1970.
+The Springfield Thunderbirds of the American Hockey League (AHL) is the team's minor league affiliate.